 Season Summary: 1960

-The Seagulls won five premierships in six years during the 1950's (1954, 1955, 1957, 1958 & 1959), showcasing the dominance that the club had on the competition at the time.
+Williamstown entered the 1960's after the most successful period in the Club's history.
+The Seagulls won five premierships in six years during the 1950's (1954, 1955, 1956, 1958 & 1959), showcasing the dominance that the club had on the competition at the time.

 The 1960 season saw a major transition at the Seagulls, with legendary ruckman Gerry Callahan deciding to pull the pin on his playing career after 171 games, taking on a sole coaching role at the club.
 Ray Smith was made captain with Eric Beitzel vice-captain.
 Others to depart included Don Matthews (19 games), John Ramsay (125), Len Kent (117), Laurie Anderson (8), Neil Whitaker (90), Alf Woods (18) and Vin Bourke (12).

 Players to debut with Williamstown in 1960 were future 200-game player Tom Russell (Seconds & Thirds), Graham Clough (the Club and VFA Thirds best and fairest winner from 1959), Don Carmichael (Redan), Don Rainsford (Carlton), Ray Broadway (South Melbourne), Alan McAsey (Benalla), John Cope and Maurie Collins (Essendon Seconds).